Anupam00/weatherly/README.md

-# WeatherApp
+# Weatherly

-WeatherApp is a Flutter application that shows current weather, 7-day forecasts, and astronomical information using WeatherAPI.
+Weatherly is a Flutter application based on Bloc State Management  that shows current weather, 7-day forecasts, and astronomical information using WeatherAPI.
 It is intended for learning and development purposes.

 ---